nodejs/node-v0.x-archive/doc/api/cluster.markdown

 ### Event: message

-The event is very much like the 'message' event from `child_process.fork()` except that is don't emit when a internal message is received.
-The event function does also receive a second argument containing the worker object.
+This event is the same as the one provided by `child_process.fork()`.
+In the master you should use this event, however in a worker you can also use `process.on('message')`

 As an example, here is a cluster that keeps count of the number of requests in the master process using the message system: